PeterCamilleri/CX16/quirks/new.md

 a more robust connection to be able to handle a large amount of current.
 In more modern designs with four (or more) layers, an entire layer, consisting of essentially a full sheet of copper would be used for Ground.
-This Ground layer (or Ground planes as it often called) can handle large current flows with negligible resistance to current flow.
+This Ground layer (or Ground plane as it often called) can handle large current flows with negligible resistance to that current flow.

 On the 65C02, pin 1 is the Vector Pull line.
 The 65C02 data sheet says of this line that: